 To be clear, if you have HubSpot for marketing, but you don't also use the HubSpot CRM for managing your sales pipeline, you won't get that influenced revenue number.
 I can only report on that because we use the same platform for our marketing automation and our sales CRM.

-If you have a different marketing automation platform, the moral of the story here is that you should create method by which you can measure performance and track the return of your pillar pages.
+If you have a different marketing automation platform, the moral of the story here is that you should create a method by which you can measure performance and track the return of your pillar pages.